0nesheep/optical-take-home/README.md

 ## Testing Upload

-There are 3 data.csv files provided in the `src/sample-data` folder:
+There are 3 data files provided in the `src/sample-data` folder:

 1. `data.csv`: a csv file containing correct inputs for all rows and columns, including negative and 0 values.